mgerstner/oscfs/README.md

 `find` for the complete file system).
 This would be a kind of denial of service attack on the remote server.

+In a future version of `oscfs` evaluation of remote server modification times could be used to transparently update cached data when necessary.

 ### Sorting of Directory Contents

 Listing directories with `ls` can feel a bit on the slow side, even if data is